icepear-jzx/USTC-Web-Info-2019/Lab1-Search-Engine/README.md

 You will get `submit.csv` as a preliminary result and other intermediate files.

-### 3. Reorder
+### 3. Re-sort

 Setting the weight of title can improve recall score but F1 score might decline.
-To improve F1 score, you'd better reorder the top 20 documents for each query.
+To improve F1 score, you'd better re-sort the top 20 documents for each query.

 ```shell
 $ python3 tokenizer.py -m jieba -w 1